 What We Do

-The Aurora Colony Historical Society promotes interactive lifelong learning by inspiring curiosity about the heritage of the Aurora Colony.
+The mission of the Aurora Colony Historical Society is to “promote interactive lifelong learning by inspiring curiosity about, and preservation of, the heritage of the Aurora Colony.”

 In 1956, a Centennial Celebration was organized by descendants of the Aurora Colonists and out of this gala event came a resolution to build a museum where the unique treasures of the Colony could be preserved and displayed.

 The Aurora Colony Historical Society was founded in 1963 and will be celebrating its 5oth Anniversary during 2013.

 Today at the Aurora Colony Historical Society